Naveen-2021ucp1387/LearningTheBlockChain/Basic-Of-Blockchain/02-5_Miscellaneous-Terms.md

 ## Miscellaneous Terms Related to Blockchain

+#### NOTE - I have mention some term which will you find in upcoming files.
 ### Blockchain

 - **Definition**: A decentralized, distributed ledger that records transactions across multiple computers in a way that is secure, transparent, and resistant to modification.